-- If you are applying as a nonprofit, then you must include your proof of nonprofit status issued by the Internal Revenue Service.
-We will not accept a letter of State sales tax exemption as proof of nonprofit status. - If you are using a federally negotiated indirect cost rate in your budget, then you must include a copy of your final rate agreement. - If you will create digital products during the course of your project, then you must complete and submit a Digital Products Plan. - If you are proposing a research project, then you must submit a Data Management Plan
+- If you are applying as a nonprofit, then you must include your proof of nonprofit, which is a letter from the Internal Revenue Service.
+We will not accept a letter of State sales tax exemption as proof of nonprofit status. - If you are using a federally negotiated indirect cost rate in your budget, then you must include a copy of your final rate agreement. - If you will create digital products during the course of your project, then you must complete and submit a Digital Products Plan. - If you are proposing a research project, then you must submit a Data Management and Sharing Plan.

-Just like the required documents, omission of even one might result in your application's rejection.
+Just like the required documents, omission of even one might result in your application's rejections.

-Please note that the term "digital product" includes (1) digitized and born-digital content, resources, or assets; and (2) software.
+Please note that the term "digital product" includes (1) digitized and born-digital content, digital resources, or assets; and (2) software.
 If you are creating any of these types of materials, you must include the form with your application.